Intro to the Kudu

-Greater kudu is most common introduced kudu to Texas.
+Greater kudu is most commonly introduced kudu to Texas.

 Tall antelope with long legs and large, rounded ears.
 Males are typically gray with 6-10 slender, vertical stripes.
 Females are orangeish-brown with similar markings to those of males.
 Kudu bulls have a mane that runs from their chin to their chest and shorter hair ridge along spine on upper shoulders.
 They also show a white line across their snout, under the eyes.
 Males sport large, openly-spiraling horns that twist 2 to 3 times in an overall v-pattern and can reach lengths of up to 6 feet along the curve.
 Horns become evident at 6 to 12 months and do not fully curl until about 2 years of age.
 Two and a half curls are not usually observed until age 6.
 Female (cows) lack horns.
 Mature bulls are much larger than females, averaging 500 lbs. and weighing up to 700+.
 The average weight of an adult cow is around 375 lbs.